tongxuanbao/battle-royal-simulation/README.md

 # battle-royal-simulation
-The battle royal of female characters
+The battle royal of anime characters